DigitalGlobe/GGD-OpenSpaceNet/README.md

 For detailed documentation of the command line arguments, run `./gbdxm help` or just `./gbdxm` at the terminal.

-## Run with OpenSpaceNet
+## Use OpenSpaceNet to apply your model to DigitalGlobe data
+Now you can use OSN with your `.gbdxm` model.
+OSN
 1. Make sure CUDA 7.5 is installed ([instructions](http://www.r-tutor.com/gpu-computing/cuda-installation/cuda7.5-ubuntu)).
 We are working on OSN for CUDA 8, but it will only run with 7.5 for now.

 2. Download OpenSpaceNet executable [by clicking the link in the right column](https://digitalglobe.github.io/DeepCore/).
-You do not need to install DeepCore if you use the pre-compiled executable.
+You will need to make it executable `chmod u+x OpenSpaceNet`

 3. Use OpenSpaceNet to apply models to map data